 NOTE: This study considers only traffic handled over N6 by PSA UPF(s) in 5G network.

 NOTE: The definition of terms in RFC 7665 may be re-used when applicable.
 The study targets the use of traffic steering concept, e.g. defined by 3GPP (FMSS) and SFC mechanisms defined in IETF when applicable.
+Especially the study aims at reusing user plane mechanisms (e.g. VXLAN, NSH, GENEVE, GRE, VLAN, etc.) defined at IETF to support SFC, as applicable.

-The study for SFC will ensure that existing (per 3GPP R17) deployments flexibility can be preserved in deployments of SFC in 5G network.
+NOTE: The study for SFC will ensure that existing (per 3GPP R17) deployments flexibility can be preserved in deployments of SFC in 5G network.

-TU estimates and dependencies
+NOTE: The study assumes a Home Routed roaming PDU Session does not have an offloading point in a VPLMN.TU estimates and dependencies